tobiasbriones/blog/swe/design/cs/fp/java/canvasplay/ensuring-principle-compliance-_-this-line-sum-type-is-not-a-partition-2023-12-07/index.md

     | VSegment { cx :: Double, cy :: Double, radius :: Double }
 ```

-It's readable that *`Segment` defines all the possible line segments leaving
+It's readable that *`Segment` defines all the possible line segments, leaving
 `HSegment`, `VSegment`, and any other type redundant*, so **the `Line` type has
-not mutually exclusive subsets**.
+no mutually exclusive subsets**.

+You can also see how the expressions in the `minus` function simplify when
+the `angle` is zero or straight (horizontal or vertical line) since
+`atan(y / x)`, `cos(angle)`, and `sin(angle)` get trivial.
+If the segment is
+vertical, then `x = ex - sx = 0`, so this implementation of `minus` in
+`Segment` will have to play well with *subsets where expressions get trivial*
+like `HSegment` or `VSegment` in order to compose.

-Adding to this what I said about the *repetition* in the records `HSegment` and
+Adding to what I said about the *repetition* in the records `HSegment` and
-`VSegment`.
-If the physical representation (hard) is the same, then the
+`VSegment`: If the physical representation (**hard**) is the same, then the
-difference (between a horizontal or vertical line) must be a relation (soft)
+difference (between a horizontal or vertical line) must be a relation
-, as I also described before. **These are mathematical rules to simplify or
+(**soft**), as I also described before. **These are mathematical rules to
-factorize programs**.
+simplify or factorize programs**.

-Finally, I finish here without a final solution yet, since I'm working in a
+Finally, I finish here without a final solution yet since I'm working in a
-playground, leaving the insight, and a design is so robust like this will take a
+playground, leaving the insight and a design so robust will take a much
-much different approach and language.
-From now on, I'll keep refactorizing the
+different approach and language.
+From now on, I'll keep refactorizing the Java
-Java playground as I go, and as needed because I'm soon creating (and staying)
+playground as I go, and as needed because I'm soon creating (and staying)
-with the Kotlin and HTML5 playground, to optimize the little DSL.
+with the Kotlin and HTML5 playground to optimize the little DSL.

 ## References